 There is a point where identifying gems becomes an art.
 The final determination is made by human observation, combined with knowledge and experience, rather than measurements taken with precision instruments.
 This is especially true when it comes to separating natural from synthetic gems.
-The measurable physical and optical properties of a synthetic ruby will be identical to those of its natural counterpart.
+Most measurable physical and optical properties of a synthetic ruby will be identical to those of its natural counterpart.
 Distinguishing natural and synthetic stones involves observing inclusions in gems through a microscope.
 In some cases, this is simple and straightforward.
 In other cases, this requires judgment based on experience.
 Microscopic details can be subtle!

-If you’re a novice gemologist, I hope you’ve learned two things from this brief introduction.
-First, the basic procedure for gem identification involves ascertaining a gem’s properties and narrowing your suspect list down to one.
+If you're a novice gemologist, I hope you've learned two things from this brief introduction.
+First, the basic procedure for gem identification involves ascertaining a gem's properties and narrowing your list of suspected identifications down to one.
 Second, and most importantly, a little knowledge can be a dangerous thing.

 Learning gemology is a worthwhile endeavor.
 However, don't make an expensive decision about a gemstone based on limited knowledge.
 Whether you're a gemology student or a gemstone buyer, you should always be cautious about whom you trust for gem identification.

 Most jewelers have limited experience with colored stones.
 If they have a Graduate Gemologist degree, that means they're well trained in methodology and the use of instruments.
 However, their training only covers the 100 or so gems that are most likely to show up in jewelry.
 While they may be able to identify the more common gems, they occasionally come across minerals outside the range of their experience and reference materials.

 You can study gemology at a college or university.
 Of course, that will likely be very expensive and require a significant scheduling commitment.
 If you have the interest but not the time or the money, consider enrolling in the International Gem Society Certification Program.
 All the information you need is available online on the IGS website.
 You can proceed at your own pace without pressure and take the exams as often as you need.
 The program is also inexpensive.